Gravehg/sync-lib/README.md

 -[Examples](#examples)

 ## Pre-requisites
-- Linux Operating System - Conformance with POSIX.
+- Linux Operating System - In conformance with POSIX.
 - GCC compiler installed in your distro.
 - Make tool installed in your distro.